Doors will

 through the screening of works that explore & defy preconceived/imperialist

-narratives & distinctive genre ranging from art, youtube
+of narratives & distinctive genre ranging from art,

-mash-up to music videos, the aim of this screening is to break
+youtube mash-up to music videos, the aim of this screening

-boundaries & raise interest in terms of displacement, otherness &
+is to break boundaries & raise interest in terms of

-with ArtLicks, CGP Gallery, Diaspore, V22, Danielle Arnaud,
+projects with ArtLicks, CGP Gallery, Diaspore, V22, Danielle

-Please Stand By and or.bits.com.
-In 2017 she was a jury member
+Arnaud, Please Stand By and or.bits.com.
+In 2017 she was

 Admission free but booking required.
 Please